originaljensiegirl/movie-app-example-vuepress/docs/part-05.md

 ## 5.1 Using props to pass data from a parent component to a child component

 Wait a minute... we have a problem.
-You're app should be broken at this point, meaning, the MovieCards should not appear in the UI.
+Your app should be broken at this point, meaning, the MovieCards should not appear in the UI at all.
 This is because we have not yet passed our movies into our MovieCards.

 How to we pass movie to our new component?
 We can bind `m` into our child component by adding `:movie="m"` to `<MovieCard></MovieCard>`.

 If the movie object is being passed correctly, you should see the movie cards in the UI.